Rent-A-Center (NASDAQ:RCII) Releases FY 2022 Earnings Guidance

-Rent-A-Center (NASDAQ:RCII – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
-The company reported $1.08 EPS for the quarter, missing the consensus estimate of $1.58 by ($0.50).
-The company had revenue of $1.17 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
-Rent-A-Center had a return on equity of 50.75% and a net margin of 2.94%.
-Rent-A-Center’s revenue was up 63.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.03 EPS.
-On average, equities research analysts predict that Rent-A-Center will post 4.71 EPS for the current fiscal year.
+Several equities analysts recently issued reports on the stock.
+StockNews.com initiated coverage on shares of Rent-A-Center in a report on Thursday, March 31st.
+They set a hold rating for the company.
+Zacks Investment Research cut shares of Rent-A-Center from a hold rating to a strong sell rating and set a $24.00 price objective for the company. in a research report on Monday, March 7th.
+KeyCorp lowered their price objective on shares of Rent-A-Center from $68.00 to $44.00 and set an overweight rating for the company in a research report on Friday, February 25th.
+Finally, Raymond James cut shares of Rent-A-Center from a strong-buy rating to an outperform rating and lowered their price objective for the company from $65.00 to $40.00 in a research report on Friday, February 25th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $53.00.

-Several brokerages have issued reports on RCII.
-KeyCorp lowered their target price on shares of Rent-A-Center from $68.00 to $44.00 and set an overweight rating on the stock in a research note on Friday, February 25th.
-StockNews.com initiated coverage on shares of Rent-A-Center in a research report on Thursday.
-They set a hold rating on the stock.
-Zacks Investment Research cut shares of Rent-A-Center from a hold rating to a strong sell rating and set a $24.00 price target on the stock. in a research report on Monday, March 7th.
-Finally, Raymond James cut shares of Rent-A-Center from a strong-buy rating to an outperform rating and lowered their price target for the company from $65.00 to $40.00 in a research report on Friday, February 25th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $53.00.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 22nd.
+Investors of record on Tuesday, April 5th will be paid a dividend of $0.34 per share.
+This represents a $1.36 annualized dividend and a yield of 5.70%.
+The ex-dividend date is Monday, April 4th.
+Rent-A-Center’s payout ratio is 68.00%.

-In other news, CEO Mitchell E. Fadel bought 40,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were purchased at an average cost of $27.08 per share, for a total transaction of $1,083,200.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-1.50% of the stock is currently owned by corporate insiders.
+In other news, CEO Mitchell E. Fadel acquired 40,000 shares of Rent-A-Center stock in a transaction that occurred on Tuesday, March 1st.
+The shares were acquired at an average price of $27.08 per share, with a total value of $1,083,200.00.
+The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
+1.50% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in RCII.
-Millennium Management LLC boosted its holdings in shares of Rent-A-Center by 80.4% in the fourth quarter.
-Millennium Management LLC now owns 388,933 shares of the company’s stock valued at $18,684,000 after acquiring an additional 173,391 shares during the period.
-Morgan Stanley lifted its holdings in shares of Rent-A-Center by 22.3% during the second quarter.
-Morgan Stanley now owns 436,602 shares of the company’s stock worth $23,170,000 after purchasing an additional 79,661 shares during the period.
-Marshall Wace LLP lifted its holdings in shares of Rent-A-Center by 463.1% during the fourth quarter.
-Marshall Wace LLP now owns 77,702 shares of the company’s stock worth $3,731,000 after purchasing an additional 63,904 shares during the period.
-Advisors Asset Management Inc. lifted its holdings in shares of Rent-A-Center by 43.0% during the fourth quarter.
-Advisors Asset Management Inc. now owns 41,120 shares of the company’s stock worth $1,975,000 after purchasing an additional 12,366 shares during the period.
-Finally, LPL Financial LLC lifted its holdings in shares of Rent-A-Center by 55.4% during the fourth quarter.
-LPL Financial LLC now owns 15,307 shares of the company’s stock worth $735,000 after purchasing an additional 5,460 shares during the period.
-76.20% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Morgan Stanley lifted its stake in Rent-A-Center by 22.3% in the second quarter.
+Morgan Stanley now owns 436,602 shares of the company’s stock valued at $23,170,000 after buying an additional 79,661 shares in the last quarter.
+Millennium Management LLC lifted its stake in Rent-A-Center by 80.4% in the fourth quarter.
+Millennium Management LLC now owns 388,933 shares of the company’s stock valued at $18,684,000 after buying an additional 173,391 shares in the last quarter.
+Legal & General Group Plc lifted its stake in Rent-A-Center by 3.1% in the fourth quarter.
+Legal & General Group Plc now owns 177,029 shares of the company’s stock valued at $8,505,000 after buying an additional 5,365 shares in the last quarter.
+Wells Fargo & Company MN lifted its stake in Rent-A-Center by 4.2% in the fourth quarter.
+Wells Fargo & Company MN now owns 119,376 shares of the company’s stock valued at $5,735,000 after buying an additional 4,852 shares in the last quarter.
+Finally, California State Teachers Retirement System lifted its stake in Rent-A-Center by 2.3% in the fourth quarter.
+California State Teachers Retirement System now owns 86,441 shares of the company’s stock valued at $4,153,000 after buying an additional 1,977 shares in the last quarter.
+76.20% of the stock is currently owned by hedge funds and other institutional investors.

 Rent-A-Center, Inc, together with its subsidiaries, leases household durable goods to customers on a lease-to-own basis.
 The company operates in four segments: Rent-A-Center Business, Acima, Mexico, and Franchising.
 It offers furniture and accessories, appliances, consumer electronics, computers, tablets and smartphones, tools, tires, handbags, and other accessories under rental purchase agreements.